jroberge33/portfolio/README.md

 Folder: https://github.com/jroberge33/portfolio/tree/main/catan_analysis

-#### **Question**: Can we gain insights into the outcomes and dynamics of the game of Catan from data on game starting positions and outcomes?
+#### **Question**: Can I gain insights into the outcomes and dynamics of the game of Catan from data on game starting positions and outcomes?

 #### **Method**:
 - Analyze and visualize key game metrics, including roll probabilities, frequency of starting placement, and resource gains + losses